Wardrobe of Mary, Queen of Scots: Tutbury Castle

 A consignment of furnishing was sent to Tutbury Castle for Mary in January 1569 from the English great wardrobe and "removing wardrobe" and from the Tower of London.
 This included a group of tapestries, verdure tapestry bedcovers, bedding, and chairs and stools covered in crimson cloth of gold and other rich fabrics, and 2000 hooks and two hammers to hang the tapestry.
 Some hangings were sent to Tutbury from Sheffield by Bess of Hardwick, the Countess of Shrewsbury.
 Chambers were "hanged" with tapestry for Lady Livingstone and her husband, and for Mary Seton.
 There was tapestry for three rooms of Mary's apartment, the great bedchamber, her own bedchamber, and the chamber for her grooms.
 Mary arrived at Tutbury on 4 February 1569 and her French tailor Jacques Senlis and the tapestry worker and embroiderer Florian rejoined her household.

 The Earl of Shrewsbury described her at Tutbury in March 1569, working at embroidery and making designs with Bess of Hardwick, Lady Livingstone, and Mary Seton.
 This was an innocent domestic activity, unlikely to result in conspiracy and sedition: "this Queen continueth daily resort unto my wife's chamber, where with the Lady Leviston and Mistress Seton, she useth to sit working with the needle, in which she much delights, and in devising of works, and her talk is altogether of indifferent trifling matters, without any sign of secret dealing or practice".
+A visitor, Nicholas White, mentioned embroidery as her indoor pastime in wet weather.
+The diversity of the coloured silks relieved the tedium of the labour of the stitch.
+Mary gave a speech comparing carving, painting and needlework.

 The surviving results of their collaboration are known as the Oxburgh Hangings.
 In a letter of 10 September 1570, Mary mentioned that her servant Bastian Pagez devised or "invented" pieces of work, embroidery patterns, to cheer her up.
+The panels are worked in tent stitch, the petit point embroidery which Mary probably learned in France.
+A surviving cushion includes a Latin motto Virescit Vulnere Virtus, courage is strengthened by the wound.
+The motif was linked with a plot for her to escape and marry the Thomas Howard, 4th Duke of Norfolk.